Bcz25/Logo-maker/README.md

 <a name="test"></a>
 ## Tests
-Copy code from shapes.test.js <br>In terminal run 'npm i --save-dev jest' and then 'npm run test'
+Copy code from shapes.test.js <br>In terminal run 'npm i --save-dev jest' <br>Run 'npm run test'

 <a name="questions"></a>
 ## Questions